Rathbone School Stones on display for the first time…

 Once the building had been demolished, thankfully the City Council at that time rescued and put into storage the lovely carved stonework, once a prominent part of this old school.

-Well where were these pieces stored, on Mason St on the piece of land that was once occupied by Joseph Williamson’s house and would later become the Friends of Williamson’s Tunnels home.
+These pieces of stonework had been stored on Mason St, the piece of land that was once occupied by Joseph Williamson’s house and would later become the Friends of Williamson’s Tunnels home.

-We found the huge artifacts from history, amongst a great deal of other thing that had been stored, covered over and largely hidden from sight.
+We found the huge artifacts from history, amongst a great deal of other things that had been stored, covered over and largely hidden from sight.

-This last week, we sought the assistance of a chap in a JCB who happened to trundle past the house site in a JCB.
+This last week, we sought the assistance of a chap in a JCB who happened to trundle past the house site.
 By sheer fluke, it turned out to be Rob, the very chap that had driven the JCB for us on our 3 previous special Merseyflex and Magnet digs.

 You couldn’t help us could you?
 We asked, and he was more than happy to help.
 Lifting these huge sandstone artifacts from an inaccessible pile to where they are today, available for all to see.